Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

     kubectl cluster-info

-## Prepare your Kong Helm Chart values.yaml
+## Prepare your Kong Helm chart `values.yaml`

-We will need to inject your custom Domain Name into the Helm Values file we will configure the {{site.base_gateway}} deployment with.
+To inject your custom domain name into the Helm values file configure the {{site.base_gateway}} deployment with:

-1. Curl down the example values.yaml file.
+1. `curl` the example values.yaml file.

        curl -o ~/quickstart.yaml -L https://bit.ly/KongGatewayHelmValuesAIO

-2. Replace 'example.com' with your preferred domain name and export as a variable.
+2. Replace `example.com` with your preferred domain name and export as a variable.

        export BASE_DOMAIN="example.com"